tenable/terrascan/docs/getting-started.md

 tar -zxf terrascan_<version number>_Windows_x86_64.tar.gz
 ```

-### Docker image
+### Using a Docker Container
-Terrascan is also available as a Docker image in Docker Hub and can be used as follows assuming you have Docker installed:
+Terrascan is also available as a Docker image in Docker Hub and can be used as follows (assuming you have Docker installed):

 ``` Bash
 $ docker run --rm accurics/terrascan version
 ```

-If you want to use the Docker image for the rest of this quickstart, it will help to create an alias, script or batch file that reduces the typing necessary.
-For example with bash you could do something like this:
+If you want to use the Docker image for the rest of this "Getting Started" guide, please refer to the following command.
+Note the volume `(-v)` that is being mapped to the docker, and modify it if necessary to suit your environment.

 ``` Bash
 $ alias terrascan="docker run --rm -it -v "$(pwd):/iac" -w /iac accurics/terrascan"